Air India FC: In leagues of Mumbai

 Since their inception, Air India became a member of WIFA and later in 1983, became affiliated with Mumbai District Football Association (formerly BDFA).
-They participated in later editions of Bombay Harwood League alongside Maharashtra Football League.
+Nicknamed "the pilots", Air India participated in later editions of Bombay Harwood League alongside Maharashtra Football League.

 They participated in B.D.F.A League, and W.I.F.A.
 Super Division from 1990 to 1999 and clinched WIFA title in 1999.

 Air India also participated in MDFA Elite Division, and lifted trophies in 2009–10, 2013–14, 2014–15 and 2016–17 season.
 They also won Harwood league in 2000 and 2005.

 National Football League seasons

 They used to play in the NFL 2nd Division but got promoted to Premier Division and have maintained their position there until the formation of I-League.
 Generally a low budget side, Air India's best finish in the National Football League came in the 1997–1998 season, when they were placed sixth in the table and their coach Bimal Ghosh received the Best coach award.

-Air India FC had been playing in the Premier Harwood League since 1980.
+Air India had been playing in the Premier Harwood League since 1980.
 Though it, they qualified for the National Football League in 1995.
 In the first season of NFL 1996, they finished 6th on the table and then 5th in 1997.
 After being relegated to the second division in 1998, Air India paved their way back into the first division the next year and played in the National Football League in 2000 as well.
 The years 2001 to 2004 saw Air India going through a tough phase as they were playing in the second division.
 In 2005 the team qualified to the National Football League first division and then 2007 saw Air India finishing 7th and were the Mumbai Harwood Champions in 2005.
 In 1996, they emerged as the champions of Sikkim Governor's Gold Cup and they lifted the trophy again in 2006.
+The club also hosted an inter-club tournament named "Air-India Millenium Cup" at the Air-India Colony Grounds, in Kalina, Mumbai, from 2000 to 2005 – in which they clinched title on four occasions.